forcerefresh/sample-object/README.md

 This repo is licensed under **EULA for Web Slider Extensions** license

-In short, it's allowed to clone/fork, to edit/modify, create new Animation and use in Web Slider app.
+In short, it's allowed to clone/fork, to edit/modify, create new Animation and use it Web Slider app.

 Read LICENSE.txt file for more details.